stevomatthews/Spoon-Knife/srt-api-functions-test.md

 int srt_epoll_update_ssock(int eid, SYSSOCKET s, const int* events);
 ```

-This adds a socket to the container.
+Adds a socket to a container, or updates an existing socket.

-With `_usock` it adds a user socket (SRT socket), with `_ssock` it adds a
+The `_usock` suffix refers to a user socket (SRT socket).
-system socket.
+The `_ssock` suffix refers to a system socket.

-The `_add_` functions add this socket anew.
-The `_update_` functions regard
+The `_add_` functions add new sockets.
+The `_update_` functions act on a socket
-the fact that the socket is in the container already and just allow to
+that is in the container already and just allow changes in the subscription
-change the subscription details.
-For example, if you have subscribed this
+details.
+For example, if you have already subscribed a socket with `SRT_EPOLL_OUT`
-socket so far with `SRT_EPOLL_OUT` to wait until it's connected, to change
-it into poll for read-readiness, you use this function with the same
+to wait until it's connected, to change it into poll for read-readiness, you use
-socket and use a variable set to `SRT_EPOLL_IN` this time.
-This will not
+this function on that same socket with a variable set to `SRT_EPOLL_IN`.
+This
-only change the event type which is polled on the socket, but also remove
+will not only change the event type which is polled on the socket, but also
-any readiness status for flags that are no longer set.
+remove any readiness status for flags that are no longer set.

 * `eid`: epoll container id
 * `u`: SRT socket